yeahrb/yeah/README.md

 Yeah is designed to be the ideal base on which to build compelling video games.

   * Favors convention over configuration
-  * Prioritizes maximally clean and readable code
+  * Prioritizes clean and readable code
   * Comprehensively unit tested

 ### Command-line utilities